orbitdb/field-manual/05_Customizing_OrbitDB/06_AccessControllers.md

-Remember: These rules, that you write into the AccessController can be changed or ignored by other peers, if they so which.
+Remember: These rules, that you write into the AccessController can be changed or ignored by other peers, if they so wish.
 But then again, what do you care what other peers do with their own database, as long as your database is clean and conforming to all the rules you laid out?

-And, importantly, if most peers follow your rules, then most content that violates these rules, will not persist anyway, because nobody is around to pin it.
+Additionally, if most peers follow your rules, then most content that violates these rules will not persist anyway, because nobody is around to pin it.
 Although in some cases for some specific data, somebody might be really insistent